Gregor MacGregor: British Army

 MacGregor joined the British Army at 16, the youngest age it was possible for him to do so, in April 1803.
 His family purchased him a commission as an ensign in the 57th (West Middlesex) Regiment of Foot, probably for around £450.
 MacGregor's entrance to the military coincided with the start of the Napoleonic Wars following the breakdown of the Treaty of Amiens.
 Southern England was fortified to defend against a possible French invasion; the 57th Foot was at Ashford, Kent.
 In February 1804, after less than a year in training, MacGregor was promoted without purchase to lieutenant—an advancement that usually took up to three years.
 Later that year, after MacGregor had spent some months in Guernsey with the regiment's 1st Battalion, the 57th Foot was posted to Gibraltar.

 MacGregor was introduced to Maria Bowater, the daughter of a Royal Navy admiral, around 1804.
 Maria commanded a substantial dowry and, apart from her by-now-deceased father, was related to two generals, a member of parliament and the botanist Aylmer Bourke Lambert.
-Gregor and Maria married at St Margaret's Church, Westminster in June 1805 and set up home in London, at the residence of the bride's aunt.
+Gregor and Maria married at St Margaret's, Westminster in June 1805 and set up home in London, at the residence of the bride's aunt.
 Two months later, having rejoined the 57th Foot in Gibraltar, MacGregor bought the rank of captain for about £900, choosing not to wait the seven years such a promotion might take without purchase.
 The 57th Foot remained in Gibraltar between 1805 and 1809.
 During this time MacGregor developed an obsession with dress, rank insignia and medals that made him unpopular in the regiment; he forbade any enlisted man or non-commissioned officer to leave his quarters in anything less than full dress uniform.

 In 1809 the 57th Foot was sent to Portugal as reinforcements for the Anglo-Portuguese Army under the Duke of Wellington, during his second attempt to drive the French out of Spain during the Peninsular War.
 MacGregor's regiment disembarked at Lisbon about three months into the campaign, on 15 July.
 By September it was garrisoning Elvas, near the frontier with Spain.
 Soon thereafter MacGregor was seconded to the 8th Line Battalion of the Portuguese Army, where he served with the rank of major from October 1809 to April 1810.
 According to Michael Rafter, author of a highly critical 1820 biography of MacGregor, this secondment came after a disagreement between MacGregor and a superior officer, "originally of a trivial nature", that intensified to such an extent that the young captain was forced to request discharge.
 This was promptly granted.
 MacGregor formally retired from the British service on 24 May 1810, receiving back the £1,350 he had paid for the ranks of ensign and captain, and returned to Britain.
 The 57th Foot's actions at the Battle of Albuera on 16 May 1811 would earn it considerable prestige and the nickname "the Die-Hards"; MacGregor would thereafter make much of his association—despite having left the regiment one year prior.